Musaab Qafesha

 Freelance:

 Israeli military forces arrested Palestinian freelance journalist Musaab Qafesha on October 20, 2023.
 He was later placed in administrative detention for six months.
+Qafesha was released on October 17, 2024, after a full year of detention.

 Qafesha contributes reporting from Hebron and other West Bank locales to broadcasters and news agencies including Egypt’s Al-Watan TV, Iraq’s Al-Rafidiain TV, Al-Watan News Agency, and the Quds News Network.
-Qafesha also used to work for the monitoring and documentation team of the Palestinian digital rights group Sada Social
+Qafesha also used to work for the monitoring and documentation team of the Palestinian digital rights group Sada Social.

 Israeli soldiers surrounded Qafesha’s home in Hebron and urged Qafesha and his brother to come out.
 As soon as they complied, they were handcuffed, taken to military jeeps and driven away to an unknown destination, according to Palestinian press freedom group MADA, citing another brother, and news reports.

-On October 26, Qafesha was placed in administrative detention for six months, according to Facebook posts by the official Commission of Detainees Affairs.
-Under administrative detention procedures, authorities may hold detainees for six months without charge if they suspect the detainee of planning to commit a future offense, and then extend the detention an unlimited number of times, according to the Israeli human rights group B’Tselem.
+On October 26, 2023, Qafesha was placed in administrative detention for six months, according to since-removed Facebook posts by the official Commission of Detainees Affairs.
+Under administrative detention procedures, authorities may hold detainees for six months without charge if they suspect the detainee of planning to commit a future offense, and then extend the detention an unlimited number of times, according to the Israeli human rights group B'Tselem.
 Judges may accept evidence against the detainee without disclosing it on security grounds.

 Qafesha´s father, Khamis Abdulkader Qafesha, told CPJ that he believed his son may have been arrested because of his activity on social media, though he could not identify anything specific that might have drawn scrutiny.